 The original recipe would like to have, as main ingredient, bacon and not speck, although at times it is used.

 The addition of Parmesan cheese is to taste but is not recommended because the creamy effect is already given by the heavy cream.
-Parmesan would be an excess that could make very dense in texture the dish.
+Parmesan would be an excess that could make the dish very dense in texture.

-Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make more modern and fragrant this dish.
+Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make it more modern and fragrant.